 The last time I actually did go by the place was many years ago now.
-I was in a weird mood, and wondered what it would feel like to see it.
-It was evening and I was driving back from some errand that I can't even recall.
+I was in a weird mood and wondered what it would feel like to see it.
+It was evening, and I was driving back from some errand that I can't even recall.
 I wasn't tired and didn't feel any urgency to get home.
 I found myself thinking of that house, which even back then I hadn't been inside of for years and, on a whim, found myself driving there.

-By the time I got to my actual former house, I was already beginning to understand that this attempt to go backwards in time was a complete failure.
+By the time I got to my actual former house, I was already beginning to understand that this attempt to go backward in time was a complete failure.
 There was no secret knowledge to be gleaned about myself or who I was from that old two-family box.
 The grey wooden frame was sided with cheap white vinyl.
 The drafty old windows had been replaced, a couple of minor structural additions had been made, but the house still looked as plain and unremarkable as I remembered.
 Looking at it, I felt absolutely nothing.
 I found the window from my old bedroom, still nothing.
 Yep, it was time to go.

 I've thought a lot about the concept of home over the years.
 Realizing that I couldn't look back for it, I had to define it for myself.
 The definition didn't come to me all at once, but rather in fits and starts over many years.

-In my late teens and early twenties I spent a lot of time traveling the country, mostly because traveling was something we almost never did in my family growing up.
+In my late teens and early twenties, I spent a lot of time traveling the country, mostly because traveling was something we rarely did in my family growing up.
 As a younger kid, I remember looking at a street map of my town and being mesmerized by the exotic (to me) names of streets in the northern part of town that seemed to be part of a different world.
 As I grew older, the maps that fueled my dreams were of places a little further away.
 I remember getting a hold of a road atlas and planning trips to various parts of the country, particularly the west.

 By the time I hit my teens, my Mom had exhausted most of what little maternal instincts she had, while I was eager to begin the travels of which I had dreamed of for so long.
-Any time I could get a few bucks together, I would pack up a backpack's worth of belongings and buy a bus ticket to some place out west.
+Whenever I could get a few bucks together, I would pack up a backpack's worth of belongings and buy a bus ticket to someplace out west.
 Once I got there, I would hitchhike around and try to find some odd jobs to keep myself going as long as possible.
 It wasn't a sensible way of doing things, and it's not something that I would recommend to someone else, but I did get a lot of great memories out of it, and I developed a life-long passion for experiencing somewhere else.

 Eventually, we passed through Chicago, then Indiana.
 We stopped in Cleveland for a while, then continued east.
-In late afternoon we crossed from Ohio into Pennsylvania on I-80, New York City and the end of that interminable ride lay only a few more hours up the road.
+In late afternoon we crossed from Ohio into Pennsylvania on I-80, New York City, and the end of that interminable ride lay only a few more hours up the road.
 I remember that it was raining, at times quite heavily.

-We crossed I-79 which heads down towards Pittsburgh.
+We crossed I-79, which heads down towards Pittsburgh.
 I knew my father, who I hadn't seen in more than 15 years, lived down there somewhere.
 I spent some time trying to picture what his life was like and if he ever wondered about mine.
-A couple of years later I found the courage to find him and knock on his door, but that's another story.
+A couple of years later, I found the courage to find him and knock on his door, but that's another story.

-A few miles past the cutoff towards State College the highway came to a complete stop.
+A few miles past the cutoff towards State College, the highway came to a complete stop.
 Flashing lights in the distance marked the terrible accident that shut the road down.
 It took a long time for us to start up again and creep by the accident site.
-When we finally did I remember looking out the rain spattered window and seeing a horrible crash scene and what looked to be a pair of tarped-covered bodies in the grass just off the road.
+When we finally did, I remember looking out the rain-spattered window and seeing a horrible crash scene and what looked to be a pair of tarped-covered bodies in the grass just off the road.
 I had never seen a dead body before.

 Needless to say, that sight put everyone on the bus in a weird mood.
 Then, the icing on the cake came a few miles down the road when the bus broke down.
 The driver managed to get the bus into a safe area off the highway, but now we had to wait for another bus.
-Since we were parked in a fairly safe area the driver let some of us get off the bus to smoke outside.
-The rain had stopped and the weather was clearing rapidly.
-The moon broke through and then the stars.
+Since we were parked in a fairly safe area, the driver let some of us get off the bus to smoke outside.
+The rain had stopped, and the weather was clearing rapidly.
+The moon broke through, and then the stars.
 A cool, soft breeze was blowing.

 I remember looking at the woods around me and noticing that they looked quite familiar.
 As someone who enjoyed hiking when I was in Connecticut in between journeys, I recognized the familiar plants of an eastern forest.
-Coming back from the west, where the forest are quite different, I remarked on it to a guy I was talking with who turned out to be a hiking buff, too.
+Coming back from the west, where the forests are quite different, I remarked on it to a guy I was talking with who turned out to be a hiking buff, too.
 I remember having a long, nerdy conversation about it with him.

-I remember back in the 70s, when television still featured only what you could pull in with an antenna, there were late-night commercials hawking greatest hits of the year albums from a group named the Sound Effects.
+I remember back in the 70s when television still featured only what you could pull in with an antenna, late-night commercials were hawking greatest hits of the year albums from a group named the Sound Effects.
 They weren't a real group, just some studio guys put together to record an album of other people's hits.
 I guess that was cheaper to make than licensing the actual hit songs from the original artists.
 The commercial would feature snippets of the songs, and they would sound kind of like the original hits if you didn't listen closely.

-If baseball returns in 2020 it's likely to feel a bit like those old albums.
+If baseball returns in 2020, it's likely to feel a bit like those old albums.
 We'll know what we're looking at looks kind of familiar, but it's not going to make you feel the same way as watching the original did.
 It can't, really.

-Take care everyone.
+Take care, everyone.
 Stay well.
 Please stop by again.

-Follow me on Twitter @MikeSteffanos
+Follow me on Twitter @MikeSteffanos.